sudhanshutiwari264/urlshort.io/README.md

 ## How It Works

 SudhanshuLinks uses browser local storage to save your shortened URLs.
+The application supports both standard GitHub Pages URLs and custom domains:

+1. **GitHub Pages URL format**: `https://sudhanshutiwari264.github.io/shortner/?s=shortcode`
+2. **Custom domain format** (if configured): `https://yourdomain.com/?s=shortcode`

-When someone visits a short link (in the format `https://username.github.io/repository/?s=shortcode`), the application checks if the shortcode exists in the database and redirects to the corresponding long URL.
+When someone visits a short link, the application checks if the shortcode exists in the database and redirects to the corresponding long URL.

 ## Deployment Instructions